-Join Garrick Chow for an in-depth discussion in this video Importing audio files, part of Up and Running with SONAR X2.
+Join Garrick Chow for an in-depth discussion in this video Importing audio files, part of Learning SONAR X2.

 Garrick: In this chapter, we're going to look at how to get sounds into Sonar.…This can involve several types of audio.…You can for instance record live audio into Sonar through your audio…input device, and capture things like guitars, vocals, drums, and so on.…Basically anything that you can plug into your audio device…including microphones that you can capture sounds out of the air.…You can also capture midi performances.…Capturing midi basically involves capturing data.…You can then interpret that data through midi instruments of your choice in Sonar.…We'll cover this in detail later in this chapter.…Sonar also comes with a collection of prerecorded loops.…Basically small snippets of audio.…